megahertz/secrypt/README.md

 A config can be stored in `secrypt.config.json`, `secrypt.config.js` or in the `secrypt` section of `package.json`.
 Also, you can specify a path to the config using `--config` command line option.
+Simple options like `keyFile` or `revisionFile` can be passed as command line options.

 ```json
 {